Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps

 Observe that the inequality (\ref{eq:glorious-relation}) implies the conjectures (\ref{eq:Kim-I}), (\ref{eq:Zhang-I}), (\ref{eq:BSW-I}) and (\ref{eq:SBW}) in the classical case, because of $D(P\|Q) \geq -\log F(P,Q)^2$.
 The results of~\cite{Wilde-recovery} and \cite{SutterTomamichelHarrow} reproduce this relaxed version of the classical case, because when restricted to diagonal density matrices, the swivelled Petz maps $R_t$ reduce to $R_0=R$ for all $t$.
 Notably the approach of~\cite{SutterTomamichelHarrow} is strikingly close to our above classical proof by log-concavity, using pinching to remove non-commutativity and otherwise using only operator monotonicity and concavity of the logarithm; at the same time it relies on looking at asymptotically many copies of the state, which is one of the reasons why $-\log F$ appears in the end result rather than the relative entropy.

 It is known, by numerical counterexamples, that (\ref{eq:glorious-relation}) is false in the quantum case, already for qubits, and also restricting to the case $T=\tr_B$, $\rho = \rho^{AEB}$ and $\sigma = \rho^A \ox \rho^{EB}$~\cite{Kim-personal}.
-However, it is possible that with a variant of the Fawzi-Renner map, say $\widehat{R}$ (perhaps even a swivelled Petz map $R_t$), we might have
+However, one might be tempted to speculate that with a variant of the Fawzi-Renner map, say some $\widehat{R}$ (perhaps even a rotated or averaged Petz map $R_t$), we might have